-The Last of Us - Left Behind
+The Last Of Us: Left Behind DLC Review

 Left Behind gave a poignant insight into Ellie's past that worth playing through.